davidcdupuis/WebResearchInterface/README.md

 # Research Web Interface

-The Research Web Interface (RWI) is a Flask web interface designed specifically to answer my needs regarding real-time bidding research.
+The Research Web Interface (RWI) is a Flask web interface designed specifically to answer my needs regarding research.

-The interface is organised into several sections:
+The interface is organised in several sections:

 - Home
 - Articles
+- Discover
 - Visualizations
 - Documentation
 - Resources